handsupmin/json-tapose/README.md

 > JSON + juxtapose

-A modern, high-performance JSON comparison tool that displays differences between JSON objects in a side-by-side view.
+A secure, modern and high-performance JSON comparison tool that displays differences between JSON objects in a side-by-side view.

 ![JSONtapose Screenshot](screenshots/screenshot.png)